Easter Fun For Your Dog

 - With your dog distracted, hide your containers with food in them in a few easy locations; around a corner, behind a door, under a chair, near a tree, under a bush, etc.

 - Send your dog to search!
 You can encourage them to look by cueing them with the words “Find It!”.
 If they’re far off, you can help them by walking towards the hidden treats and pointing to where the items are.
 If you’re playing this game in a safe, enclosed space your dog can be off-leash as they search.
-If you’re playing in an open area that is not secure, keep your dog on leash and let them guide you toward the hidden food.
+If you’re playing in an open area that is not secure, keep your dog on a leash and let them guide you toward the hidden food.

 - If your dog is having a hard time, simply make the game easier for them.
 You can practice Step 3 several times to teach them what the cue “Find It!” means and to increase their level of enthusiasm.
 To troubleshoot you may also need to choose a more valuable, stinky treat!